57blocks/website-article/articles/Get a Print Quote in Seconds - Not Weeks/README.md

 To better understand the scale of the data used to identify a supplier and then generate a price and delivery date, let's review the elements of the pricing engine in more detail:

-+   Core databases for papers and presses,
++   Core databases for papers and presses
-+   A SKU system (press, paper, services),
++   A SKU system (press, paper, services)
-+   Shipping management,
++   Shipping management
-+   Markup management,
++   Markup management
-+   Delivery date calculations,
++   Delivery date calculations
-+   Industry average, and
++   Industry average
-+   Supplier networks.
++   Supplier networks

 ### Core databases for papers and press